jitsi/handbook/docs/devops-guide/region.md

 ## User region detection

 For your global deployment we assume you are using some sort of DNS routing from a cloud provider.
 At some point on your ingress add the 'X-Proxy-Region' HTTP header with the region name to the request, and forward that to the shard.
-This header will be handled and send to jicofo.
+This header will be handled and sent to jicofo.
 Some cloud providers have a feature like this built in.
 If you have to add the proxy yourself, you can add a regional nginx reverse proxy or HAProxy in front of your shards that adds this header.

 ## How it works
 On the shard, the request to /xmpp-websocket will go through nginx.
 On participant join, prosody will extract the region and add it to the participant presence, which will be seen by jicofo.